splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

 To set up a detector, do one of the following:

-* While creating or editing a test, select :guilabel:`Create detector`.
-The detector dialog box opens.
+* When creating or editing a test, select :guilabel:`Create detector` to open the detector dialog box.
 * From the :guilabel:`Test results` page for a particular test, select :guilabel:`Create detector`.
 The detector dialog box opens.

 In the detector dialog box, enter the following fields: